michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 - n: electronic equipment that detects the presence of radio signals or radioactivity
 - n: rectifier that extracts modulation from a radio carrier wave
 ### Family
+- detector: detectors+
-detector: detectors+;detect: detectable, detected, detecting, detection, detective, detector, detects;detectable: detectably, undetectable;detected: undetected;detection: detections;detective: detectives;undetectable: undetectably
+- detect: detectable, detected, detecting, detection, detective, detector, detects
+- detectable: detectably, undetectable
+- detected: undetected
+- detection: detections
+- detective: detectives
+- undetectable: undetectably
 ### Examples
 - “This generation of detectors should be the last,” said astronomer Stacy McGaugh at Case Western Reserve University in Cleveland, Ohio.
 - There are law enforcement officers at the doors and metal detectors guarding the place.